Jainam1609/Lexical-Analyser-implemented-RD-Parser/README.md

+# Lexical Analysis
+The main task of Lexical Analyser is to generate tokens.
+Lexical Analyzer uses getNextToken( ) to extract each lexeme from the given source file and generate corresponding token one at a time.
+For each identified token an entry is made in the symbol table.
+If entry is already found in the table, then it returns the pointer to the symbol table entry for that token.

 # Recursive Descent Parsers
 Recursive descent is a top-down parsing technique that constructs the parse tree from the top and the input is read from left to right.
 It uses procedures for every terminal and non-terminal entity.
 This parsing technique recursively parses the input to make a parse tree,